zulumarkets/zulumarkets-bots/README.md

 ### Rundown

 - `createGamesAndMarkets.js` - bot which calls CL for fetching games and putting them in a queue, and also the part which creates markets for fetched games.
 - `resolveGamesAndMarkets.js` - bot which calls CL for resolving games and also part for resolving markets based on fetched data.
 - `pullOdds.js` - bot which calls CL for fetching odds for games that are in an unprocessed state.

-### Apex

--   `createRace.js` - script which calls CL for fetching race metadata.
-    -   Parameters:
-        -   sport - possible values: "formula1", "motogp"
-    -   Example: `createRace.js formula1`
--   `createGamesAndMarketsUpdateOdds.js` - script which calls CL for fetching games and creates markets for fetched games, and also can be used for updating odds.
-    -   Parameters:
-        -   sport - possible values: "formula1", "motogp"
-        -   bet type - possible values: "outright_head_to_head", "top3", "top5", "top10" (top10 only for formula1)
-        -   qualifying status - possible values: "pre", "post"
-        -   update odds only (optional) - possible values: "updateOddsOnly"
-    -   Example: `createGamesAndMarketsUpdateOdds.js formula1 top3 pre`
--   `resolveGamesAndMarkets.js` - script which calls CL for resolving games and also part for resolving markets based on fetched data.
-    -   Parameters:
-        -   sport - possible values: "formula1", "motogp"
-        -   bet type - possible values: "outright_head_to_head", "top3", "top5", "top10" (top10 only for formula1)
-    -   Example: `resolveGamesAndMarkets.js formula1 top3`

 NOTE: PLEASE CHECK ABI FILES TO BE UP TO DATE!